loelschlaeger/ao/README.md

 4. Define the vector `sequence`, which determines the sequence in which the parameter groups get optimized.

 5. Optionally define the vector `initial` of initial parameter values.
-If not supplied, they are randomly drawn.
+If not supplied, they get drawn from a standard normal distribution.

 6. Set `minimize = TRUE` for minimizing `f` (the default) or `minimize = FALSE` for maximizing `f`.